maevebaksa/Sudoku/development-documentation/installdependencies_mac.md

 > ./sudokumac.out

-This will create 2 files in the project folder, called "sudoku_time.pdf" and "sudokuanswers_time.pdf" which are ready for play!
+This will create 2 files in the project folder, called "sudoku_#.pdf" and "sudokuanswers_#.pdf" which are ready for play!